Easter Bunny Cake

 This post may contain affiliate links.
 See our disclosure policy.

-This Bunny Cake is so cute, it’s almost an insult to eat it.
-But no worries, this Easter Bunny Cake is delicious as well as adorable!
+This Easter bunny cake is delicious as it is adorable!
 Find out how to make this fun cake at home.

 Bunny Cake

-I love this Easy Bunny Cake recipe!
-You do not have to be a professional baker to make an adorable treat that will also look amazing on your Easter table.
+I love this easy bunny cake recipe!
+You do not have to be a professional baker to make this delicious dessert that will also look amazing on your Easter table.
 Even my kids love to get in on the fun.
 Start with a store-bought cake mix, add some frosting and sliced fruit and you are done!
 If you are looking for a more hand-held dessert, try our Easter Cupcakes.

-• Yellow Cake Mix – Of course you can make cake from scratch, but for convenience, I like to use a yellow cake mix.
+• Yellow Cake Mix – Of course, you can make a cake from scratch, but for convenience, I like to use a yellow cake mix.

-• Water – Water adds moisture to the cake batter.
+• Water – The water adds moisture to the cake batter.

 • Oil – Oil is another ingredient that adds moisture to the batter.